Akshat-Austin-au8/E-Commerce/README.md

 # EasyToBuy Application
 A Peer to peer shopping website.
-The objective of this website/project is to provide a social platform to purchase any type of grocery item at an effective price
+The objective of this project is to provide a social platform to purchase any type of grocery item at an effective price

 ---